Ewael/Boxes/HackTheBox/README.md

 ***Linux***

 * Book (still active - wu will be released when box is retired)
+* Cache (still active - wu will be released when box is retired)
 * Lazy
 * Magic (still active - wu will be released when box is retired)